open-policy-agent/gatekeeper/website/docs/expansion.md

 #### Match Source

-The `source` field on the `match` API, present in the Mutation and `ConstraintTemplate` kinds, specifies if the config should match Generated ( i.e. expanded) resources, Original resources, or both.
+The `source` field on the `match` API, present in the Mutation and `Constraint` kinds, specifies if the config should match Generated ( i.e. expanded) resources, Original resources, or both.
 The `source` field is an `enum` which accepts the following values: